Tensor Graphical Lasso (TeraLasso)

 Observe that

 hence Lemma \ref{lem:DO} is proved.

 \end{proof}

-This parameterization reveals that the geometry of $\mathcal{K}_{\mathbf{p}}$ implies a bound on the spectral norm relative to the Frobenius norm.
-We will use this to form the spectral norm bound in Theorem 2.
+The identifiable parameterization of $\mathcal{K}_{\mathbf{p}}$ in Lemma \ref{lem:DO} will provide a way to bound the spectral norm relative to the Frobenius norm.
+This is used to form the spectral norm bound in Theorem \ref{Thm:1Spec}.